 Buy-To-Let is a business, period.

-I know many Landlords don’t see it as a business, but rather a long term investment which just ‘works’ on its own accord and runs in the background.
-While that maybe the case, the fact still remains that your investment required capital investment, and in the short and/or long term you expect a good return, which is essentially the whole end-game of any financial business.
-No one is in this game to come out at the other end poorer and uglier.
+I know many landlords don’t see it as a business, but rather a long term investment which just ‘works’ on its own accord in the background.
+While that may be the case, the fact still remains that your investment required investment, and in the short and/or long term you expect a good return, which is essentially the end-game of almost all profiteering businesses.

 In order to measure the success rate of any profiteering business, expenses need to be tracked.
-It’s extremely important for landlords to measure how much they are putting into the pot and how much they’re getting in return.
+It’s extremely important for landlords to measure how much they are putting into the pot and how much they’re getting out.
 If the business is running at a loss, what is the point of running at all?
 More worryingly, what if you don’t know if you’re running at a loss?

 How many landlords can easily tell me how much they spent on maintenance over 5 years?
-I’m sure the numbers would be limited.

 I’m going to make the spreadsheet downloadable so you can use it, or perhaps get inspiration from it.
 Anyone with Microsoft Excel can access the download.
 If anyone has any suggestions or modifications they would like to see in the spreadsheet, please let me know.